ackimcu/Nuru-Browser/README.md

 - **Media Progress Tracking**: Tracks and displays in-page audio/video playback progress via injected media listeners

 ## Usage
-CB Browser provides a streamlined browsing workflow:
+Nuru Browser provides a streamlined browsing workflow:
 1. Type URLs or search queries in the address bar and press Enter to navigate.
 2. Use the tab bar to open (`Ctrl+T`), switch, and close tabs (`Ctrl+W`) with mouse or keyboard.
 3. Adjust zoom with `Ctrl+Plus` / `Ctrl+-`; press `Ctrl+0` to reset to default.